Gene Rossides, architect of the 1974 US arms embargo on Turkey, dies, Tom Ellis | Kathimerini

-Gene Rossides, architect of the 1974 US arms embargo on Turkey, diesCOMMENT
+Gene Rossides, architect of the 1974 US arms embargo on Turkey, diesCOMMUNITY

 Gene Rossides, a historic figure in the Greek-American community and the main force behind the US arms embargo against Turkey after the invasion of Cyprus, died at the age of 92.
 His daughter confirmed his passing on Saturday at his home in Washington.